raspberrypilearning/mood-indicator/en/step_3.md

 --- collapse ---

 ---
-title: Add functions to control multiple single LEDs
+title: Turn on and off multiple single LEDs
 ---

 --- code ---